 An emphasis on Ohio history, especially local history (Sandusky County and surroundings), makes this unique among presidential libraries, as does a large genealogical collection.
 There are special collections on topics as diverse as Great Lakes shipping, 19th century prison reform (a special interest of President Hayes), Abraham Lincoln, and 19th century cookery.

 The library is always interested in acquiring materials relating to U.S. history from 1850-1917, particularly Reconstruction, Civil War, Spanish-American War, railroads, education, African American history and Indian/government relations.
 Ohio history is also of interest, especially Sandusky River Valley and northwest Ohio.
-Please contact the librarian, Becky Hill, [email protected]
+Please contact the Head Librarian, John Ransom, [email protected].